fun-zoological-computing/LearningGitGitHub/README.md

-# Version Control and Beyond: Not Just!
-Convenient and Effective Sharing.
+# Version Control and Beyond: Not Just Convenient and Effective Sharing!

 [Lab Assignment 1](lab_assignment1.md)